ChrstphrHll/npc_gen/students/Verssek Nese.md

 # Verssek Nese
 ---
 ### Description
-- Half-Elf Artificer from Beleriand
+- Half-Elf Artificer from Verdain
 - 3rd year Protection student in Treskal
-- shoulder length straight white hair that's plain, Gray eyes, and Light skin
+- short curly auburn hair that's plain, Gray eyes, and Light skin
 - Is Gentle and Impassive, and has Logic as their ideal

 ### Organizations